fidisys/playbook/content/project-operations/index.md

 ---
 title: 'Project Operations'
-description: 'Our primary focus in project operations is to make frequent and small releases of working software.'
+description: 'Our primary focus in project operations is to make frequent and small releases of working product.'
 heroDescription: 'A product evolves faster when we demo the applications in every small release, gather feedback from the customer and iterate it for further development. '
-overview: 'We follow agile methodology where the entire project is divided into sprints.
+overview: 'We follow agile methodology where entire project is divided into sprints.
 Each sprint is typically of two weeks which carries agreeable amount of work and the items with the highest priority are picked from the product backlog.'
 order: 3
 themeColor: '#0079FF'
 codeGithubUrl: 'https://github.com/fidisys/playbook'